What I Wish I Knew During My First Pregnancy

-Welcome to our new blog series, A Moms on Call Baby, where I (Morgan) will do my best to keep things relevant, practical and REAL as I walk alongside many of you through this pandemic pregnancy.
+Welcome to our blog series, A Moms on Call Baby, where I (Morgan) share information that is relevant, practical and REAL about pregnancy, labor and delivery, motherhood and more.

 - You will sleep (and shower) again.
 Especially because you’ve already found Moms on Call!